Scholarship Applications Being Accepted

 Burton C. and Anna L. Foster Scholarship

-Established by the late Burton (Black Hawk College Professor Emeritus) and Anna Foster in honor of their son, Clinton Foster.
+Established by Burton (Black Hawk College professor emeritus) and Anna Foster in honor of their son, Clinton Foster.
 Preference is given to students with disabilities in an Allied Health program.

 The Franklin Foundation Scholarship

-Established by Steve and alumna Tammy Franklin after she pursued her nursing degree at Black Hawk College as a non-traditional student.
+Established by Steve and Tammy Franklin after Tammy pursued her nursing degree at Black Hawk College as a nontraditional student.
 Scholarships are for students in the Associate Degree Nursing program who demonstrate financial need.